-The FBLA logo is filled with pride and confidence.
+The FBLA logo exudes pride and confidence.
 The emblem is closely linked with the state symbols of the USA.
 The sign tells about an organization that helps the younger generation move forward and ensure the prosperity of their country.

-Established in 1937 by Hamden L. Forkner, a renowned American educator and author, the Future Business Leaders of America-Phi Beta Lambda (FBLA-PBL) embarked on its journey at Columbia University.
+Established in 1937 by Hamden L. Forkner, a renowned American educator and author, Future Business Leaders of America-Phi Beta Lambda (FBLA-PBL) began at Columbia University.
 Forkner, also known for developing a shorthand system, laid the foundation for this unique student association to nurture and support the next generation of business leaders.

 Since its inception, FBLA-PBL has undergone numerous changes and expansions.
-1940, FBLA officially commenced its operations, followed by establishing a collegiate division in 1958.
-The organization grew and evolved, becoming an independent non-profit student association with its governance in 1969.
-Edward D. Miller assumed the role of the first executive director in 1973, and by 1979, a division for alums was introduced.
+In 1940, FBLA officially commenced its operations, followed by the establishment of a collegiate division in 1958.
+The organization grew and evolved, becoming an independent non-profit student association with its own governance in 1969.
+Edward D. Miller assumed the role of the first executive director in 1973, and by 1979, a division for alumni was introduced.

-In 1981, FBLA-PBL acquired a land parcel from the Conrad N. Hilton Foundation in Reston, Virginia, in pursuit of further influence, where the FBLA National Center was later constructed.
+In 1981, FBLA-PBL acquired a land parcel from the Conrad N. Hilton Foundation in Reston, Virginia, to expand its influence, and the FBLA National Center was later constructed there.
 In 1994, the organization launched a new division for middle school students, aiming to attract young individuals to the field of business from an early age.

 Today, FBLA-PBL is a leading student organization in the United States, uniting over 250,000 members from various regions.
 The organization organizes National Leadership Conferences and fall conferences focused on its members’ professional development and career advancement.